US Coast Guard says boardings of Chinese fishing vessels in South Pacific legal | Law-Order

 Commander Nicole Tesoniero said shiprider agreements with Samoa, Fiji, Vanuatu and Papua New Guinea had resulted in 23 boardings of fishing boats operating in the "far reaches of the respective countries' exclusive economic zones", with 12 violations found by local police.
 "The targeting of vessels within the exclusive economic zones as well as the enforcement actions were all dictated by our partners," she said.

+In an interview in Sydney, Admiral John Aquilino, Commander of the U.S. Indo-Pacific Command, said China's fishing fleet in the South Pacific should be viewed as a "maritime militia", based on its activities in the South China Sea and East China Sea.
+"Those fishing vessels are the maritime militia," Aquilino said.

+"If it were to get to a time or place where we have a crisis, and you look at Scarborough Shoal or the Senkakus, those fishing vessels are fishing and then they will take on a mission of pressurizing the host nation or the nation whose exclusive economic zone they are operating in," he said.
+In the letter, Ambassador Wang said China exercised strict supervision over its distant water fishing fleets, had "a zero tolerance attitude towards illegal fishing", and respected the sovereign rights of coastal states.

-The patrol comes after Vanuatu and Solomon Islands, Pacific Island nations with close ties to China, blocked the U.S. Coast Guard from coming to port to refuel in 2022 and 2023 as it undertook a patrol for illegal fishing on behalf of the Pacific Islands Forum regional block.
+The U.S. Coast Guard patrols come after Vanuatu and Solomon Islands, Pacific Island nations with close ties to China, blocked a U.S. Coast Guard vessel from coming to port to refuel in 2022 and 2023 as it undertook a patrol for illegal fishing on behalf of the Pacific Islands Forum regional block.
 Australia, New Zealand and Britain have also stepped up navy patrols for illegal fishing in partnership with Pacific Islands nations, many of whom do not have militaries or boats to monitor coastal waters and exclusive economic zones spanning millions of kilometres.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)